Damien Wilkins

 Damien Lamont Wilkins (born January 11, 1980) is an American former professional basketball player and basketball executive who played in the National Basketball Association for ten seasons.
-He is the General Manager and Head of Basketball at Overtime Elite.
 He is the son of retired 13-year NBA veteran Gerald Wilkins and nephew of nine-time NBA All-Star, Hall of famer Dominique Wilkins.

 College career

 After graduating from Dr. Phillips High School in Orlando, Florida, Wilkins enrolled at North Carolina State University.
-Two years into a quick and promising start to his NCAA career at North Carolina State, Wilkins entered the 2001 NBA Draft but decided to withdraw and transfer to University of Georgia.
+Two years into a quick and promising start to his NCAA career at North Carolina State, Wilkins entered the 2001 NBA draft but decided to withdraw and transfer to University of Georgia.
 There, he had two solid but unspectacular seasons and went undrafted in 2004.

 Professional career

 Diligence in the weight room helped Wilkins have a big summer league and shine in preseason action for the Sonics, allowing him to make the team.
 After working after practice, Wilkins got his shot towards the end of his rookie season and scored 21 points at Portland on March 24, 2005.
 Wilkins would start seven games the rest of the way as the Sonics battled injuries.
 He proved himself in the 2005 Playoffs when injuries struck again, finishing with 15 points, six rebounds and five steals in the Sonics' Game 4 win over San Antonio.
 A restricted free agent in the summer of 2005, Wilkins received an offer from the Minnesota Timberwolves in August 2005, which the Sonics matched within 7 days.

 In the 2007 season, the departure of Rashard Lewis and Ray Allen made Wilkins a starter.
-On November 16, 2007 he scored a career-high 41 points and grabbed 9 rebounds in a game against the Atlanta Hawks.
+On November 16, 2007, he scored a career-high 41 points and grabbed 9 rebounds in a game against the Atlanta Hawks.

 On July 27, 2009, Wilkins was traded to the Minnesota Timberwolves along with Chucky Atkins for center Etan Thomas and two future second-round draft picks.

 On September 28, 2010, he was signed by the Memphis Grizzlies, but he was waived at the end of training camp on October 21.

 On December 3, 2010, he signed a contract with the Atlanta Hawks after Joe Johnson's injury.
 The Hawks released him after one month.

 On January 8, 2011, the Atlanta Hawks signed Wilkins to a 10-day contract.
 On January 28, 2011, the Hawks signed him for the remainder of the season.

 During the 2011–12 season, Wilkins played for the Detroit Pistons.
 In September 2012, he signed with the Philadelphia 76ers.